shubham-tam/SPA-Gitrepos/README.md

   Finally the api has been hidden by creating a ```.env``` file in the root folder.

-  Responsivity has been fixed for laptops and mobile phonee.
+  Responsivity has been fixed for laptops and mobile phone.

  ----------------------------------------------------------------------------------------------------------------------------------------------------------------------